rehan1124/PythonSelenium2023A/README.md

   here _https://hub.docker.com/r/selenium/standalone-chrome_ and follow the instructions.
 No need to change any other configurations (Only make sure to keep _GRID = Yes_ in _config.ini_ if you don't need to run tests locally).
 This will help you to run tests in Selenium Grid server with Chrome driver inside docker container.

+* A `docker-compose.yaml` file is added.
+Execute command `docker-compose up -d` to create Hub and Node (multiple replicas). `deploy: replicas: 5` flag controls number of instances to be created.